 The Head of Provider holds restricted stock of the Graham Holdings Company in connection to both their role as Head of Provider but also their broader leadership responsibilities within the Kaplan Inc Group.
-There were 205 new shares granted in the year (2022: nil) and 100 shares vested in the year with a value of \pounds 50k (2022: nil).
-The number of restricted shares brought forward from 2022 was 334.
+There were no new shares granted in the year (2023: 205) and no shares vested in the year (2023: 100 shares vested with a value of £50k).
+The number of restricted shares brought forward from 2023 was 439.
 The Graham Holdings share price is driven by its diversified business holdings in the automotive, manufacturing, media, healthcare, hospitality, data and education sectors, amongst others.
-As at the 2023 year-end, the Head of Provider holds 439 unvested restricted stock options in Graham Holdings Company.
+As at the 2024 year-end, the Head of Provider holds 439 unvested restricted stock options in Graham Holdings Company.

-The Head of Provider receives private medical insurance with a benefit value of £746 (2021: £619).
+The Head of Provider receives private medical insurance with a benefit value of £891 (2023: £746).

 The Head of Provider's remuneration package is based on several factors.
 As well as being responsible for a portfolio of 10 International Pathway Colleges in the UK and a digital Pathway offering, the Head of Provider plays a key part in building and maintaining relationships with partner universities.
 The Head of Provider also takes a leading role in shaping the strategic direction of the Group and actively contributes, through her membership of the Kaplan Leadership Group, to the strategic direction of the broader group of businesses that form the Education Division of the Group's ultimate parent, Graham Holdings Company.
 The Head of Provider's total remuneration package is proposed by the Senior Vice President of the Higher Education division of Kaplan International and is reviewed and approved by the Kaplan Inc. remuneration committee.
-Kaplan Inc. is the Education Division of the group's ultimate parent, Graham Holdings Company.
+Kaplan Inc. is the Education Division of the Group's ultimate parent, Graham Holdings Company.

-The number of staff with a basic salary of over £100,000 per annum employed by Kaplan International Colleges U.K. Limited is disclosed below.
-18 (2022: 22) of these staff are employed in roles with responsibility across a significant number of Kaplan businesses and therefore these broader responsibilities are reflected in the salary they receive.
+The number of staff with a basic salary of over £100,000 per annum employed by Kaplan International Colleges UK Limited is disclosed below.
+19 (2023: 18) of these staff are employed in roles with responsibility across a significant number of Kaplan businesses and therefore these broader responsibilities are reflected in the salary they receive.
 Their full basic salary has been used for the purpose of this disclosure as it is not possible to make an appropriate apportionment of their time across the range of Kaplan businesses they serve.